About This Chapter

 4. The Importance of Space in Nonverbal Communication

-There are many ways that we communicate, and many of them don't involve saying anything.
+There are many ways in which we communicate, and many of them don't involve saying anything.
 Explore nonverbal communication and discover how we use physical space to communicate our attitudes and feelings.
-Then, test your understanding with a brief quiz.
+Then test your understanding with a brief quiz.

 5. How Emotions Differ Across Cultures

 Every country and culture expresses emotions in different ways.
 This is a constantly growing issue for international organizations.
 In this lesson, we will describe some of these differences.